A degree in biology opens many career options!

 Ecology and Environmental Studies

-A living laboratory, the university-owned Rieck Center for Habitat Studies
+UF owns a living laboratory!
+The Rieck Center for Habitat Studies

 showcases diverse habitats, including: woodlands, flood plain and prairie.
 A bird observation room with feeding station and butterfly/hummingbird gardesn are also featured.